-Notes on Financial Statements for the financial year ended March 31, 2019 a) Related Party and relationships:
+PHOENIX HOSPITALITY CO.
+PVT LTD. (CIN : US5209MH2006PTC161066) Notes to Financial Statements for year ended 31st March, 2019 a) Related Party with whom transactions have been taken place and relationships:

-17 Related party Disclosure:
+24 Related party Disclusure:

-In accordance with the requirements of IND AS 24, on related party disclosures, name of the related party, related party relationship, transactions and outstanding balances including commitments where control exits and with whom transactions have taken place during reported periods, are given as under
+In accordance with the requirements of IND AS 24, on related party disclosures, name of the related party, related party relationship, transactions and outstanding balances including commitments where control exits and with whom transactions have taken place during reported periods, are: